fbpx

 Emily Bartlett

-Emily has been spending summers at Brooks School Day Camp for 20 years.
-This year will be her fifteenth year on staff.
-She has her Bachelor’s degree in sociology, a master’s in business administration (MBA) from Quinnipiac University, and a Master’s in social work from the University of Michigan.
-When not a Brooks, Emily works as a social worker at Perkins School for the Blind.
-She loves working with kids in various settings, including camp, gymnastics classes, and schools.
-She enjoys hanging out with friends and family, sports, and spending her summer days at the beach in her free time.
+Emily has been part of Brooks School Day Camp for over 20 years, with this being her sixteenth year on staff.
+She holds a Bachelor’s degree in Sociology, an MBA from Quinnipiac University, and a Master’s in Social Work from the University of Michigan.
+At camp, Emily contributes to the strategic planning and operations of the summer programs.
+Outside of Brooks, she works as a social worker at Perkins School for the Blind.
+Emily enjoys working with children in various settings, including camp, gymnastics classes, and schools.
+In her free time, she loves spending time with friends and family, playing sports, and relaxing at the beach.

 Brooks Summer Term Supervisor